Harbor Commission President

 Port of Long Beach, California

-Tracy J. Egoscue, a Long Beach-based environmental attorney and former Deputy Attorney General for the State of California, is a member of the Long Beach Board of Harbor Commissioners, the five-member governing body for the Port of Long Beach.
-She was appointed to her first six-year term by Mayor Robert Garcia in September 2014 and unanimously confirmed by the Long Beach City Council.
+Tracy J. Egoscue, owner and founder of the Long Beach-based environmental law firm, the Egoscue Law Group, Inc., and former Deputy Attorney General for the State of California, is President of the Long Beach Board of Harbor Commissioners.
+She was elected to the post in July 2018 by her colleagues on the five-member governing body for the Port of Long Beach following a one-year term as Vice President.
+She was appointed to her first six-year term on the Board by Mayor Robert Garcia in September 2014 and unanimously confirmed by the Long Beach City Council.
 Under the City Charter, the Board is responsible for setting policy for the Port and managing the Harbor Department.
-Ms. Egoscue was elected Vice President of the Board in July 2017.

 All improvements include initiatives that support the landmark Green Port Policy adopted by the Commission in 2005 to create a sustainable Port for the benefit of future generations with improved air, water and soil quality, protected wildlife habitat and zero emissions from operations.

-Previously, she served as the Executive Officer of the State of California Regional Water Quality Control Board-Los Angeles Region, and as Executive Director of the Santa Monica Baykeeper, where she achieved the largest Clean Water Act settlement in the history of the Clean Water Act against the City of Los Angeles for sewage spills.
+Ms. Egoscue has served as the Executive Officer of the State of California Regional Water Quality Control Board-Los Angeles Region, and as Executive Director of the Santa Monica Baykeeper (now LA Waterkeeper), where she achieved one of the largest Clean Water Act settlements in the history of the Clean Water Act against the City of Los Angeles for sewage spills.
 This landmark $5 billion settlement led to an ambitious 10-year sewer pipe rehabilitation program.

 Ms. Egoscue has also practiced environmental litigation as a Deputy Attorney General for the California Department of Justice, where her work focused on the defense of various state agencies including the Department of Parks and Recreation, Department of Fish and Game, California Air Resources Board, Regional Water Quality Control Boards, and the State Water Resources Control Board.

-Her legal work also pertains to endangered species, wetland impacts and mitigation issues, the California Environmental Quality Act, fisheries, the Clean Air Act, Porter-Cologne, and the Federal Clean Water Act.
+Her legal experience includes endangered species, wetland impacts and mitigation issues, the California Environmental Quality Act, fisheries, the Clean Air Act, Porter-Cologne, and the Federal Clean Water Act.

-She currently serves on the Board of Directors of the California League of Conservation Voters and Mujeres de la Tierra.
+She currently serves on the Board of Directors of the California League of Conservation Voters, the Bay Foundation, and Mujeres de la Tierra.

 Ms. Egoscue received her J.D. from George Washington University in Washington, D.C. and her B.A. from the University of California at Santa Barbara.
 She is member of the State Bar of California and also licensed to practice in Connecticut, where she worked as a staff attorney for Save the Sound, a nonprofit committed to restoring and protecting the area's waterways.

-Tracy Egoscue and her husband, Peter Dopulos — who is a professional chef, published author, and local artist — are deeply invested in Long Beach where they have made their home since 2001.
-They have two children, a daughter who is 9 and a 14-year-old son.
+Tracy Egoscue and her husband, Peter Dopulos – who is a professional chef, published author, and local artist – are deeply invested in Long Beach where they have made their home since 2001.
+They have a daughter and a son.